hbc/NGS_Data_Analysis_Course/sessionV/lessons/07_functional_analysis.md

 ### MEME-ChIP

 MEME-ChIP is a tool that is part of the MEME Suite that is specifically designed for ChIP-Seq analyses.
 MEME-ChIP performs DREME and Tomtom analysis in addition to using tools to assess which motifs are most centrally enriched (motifs should be centered in the peaks) and to combine related motifs into similarity clusters.
 It is able to identify longer motifs < 30bp, but takes much longer to run.
-If we were to run on our own data:

 > ![](../img/meme_chip_output.png)